 Of the three design layouts presented at the focus groups, a strong majority of participants favoured the design depicted in Figure 1 (Interface A).
 This design presents one ‘active’ question pertaining to satisfaction at any one time, to which a Likert scale to be rated corresponds, as well as a question pertaining to additional help.
 ‘Mental health’ is the active domain in Figure 1.
 The other 10 domains of the questionnaire are visible on the screen, but they are in truncated form and are inactive.
 In order to proceed to any one of these, the user presses on the desired domain to activate that domain, in which case it will appear in large form on the screen, along with the accompanying question on satisfaction, the Likert scale to be rated, and the additional help question.
 Mental health will now be inactive, as will be the other nine domains.
 The values from any previously-rated domains will still be visible in truncated form, with a checkbox indicating when there has been a request for additional help.

-Figure 1: Interface A, the favoured version of the DIALOG software
+Figure 1: Interface A, the favoured version of the DIALOG software, as it appears in the final interface (including revised response options on the Likert scale)